-$\frac{2I{DQ}K}{[V{T}+V{T}]}$ Observe the small signal voltage gain is twice the Quiescent voltage across R divided by $V{SS}+V_T$ - This analysis which required linearization of a nonlinear output voltage is quite tedious. - This approach becomes unwieldy for even slightly more complicated circuits - A much easier approach based upon the development of small signal models will provide the same results, provide more insight into both analysis and design, and result in a dramatic reduction in computational requirements Small-signal Operation of Nonlinear Circuits - Small-signal principles - Example Circuit - ----> Small-Signal Models - Small-Signal Analysis of Nonlinear Circuits Solution for the example was based upon solving the nonlinear circuit for $V{OUT}$ and then linear zing the solution by doing a Taylor's series expansion - Solution of nonlinear equations very involved with two or more nonlinear devices - Taylor's series linearization can get very tedious if multiple nonlinear devices are present Standard Approach to small-signal analysis of nonlinear networks - 1.
+$\frac{2I{DQ}R}{\left[V{22}+V{T}\right]}$ Observe the small signal voltage gain is twice the Quiescent voltage across R divided by $V{SS}+V_T$ If V{SS} and R are chosen properly, this inverting gain can be quite large! - This analysis which required linearization of a nonlinear output voltage is quite tedious. - This approach becomes unwieldy for even slightly more complicated circuits - A much easier approach based upon the development of small signal models will provide the same results, provide more insight into both analysis and design, and result in a dramatic reduction in computational requirements Small-signal Operation of Nonlinear Circuits - Small-signal principles - Example Circuit - ----> Small-Signal Models - Small-Signal Analysis of Nonlinear Circuits Solution for the example was based upon solving the nonlinear circuit for V{OUT} and then linearzing the solution by doing a Taylor's series expansion - Solution of nonlinear equations very involved with two or more nonlinear devices - Taylor's series linearization can get very tedious if multiple nonlinear devices are present Brute Force Approach to small-signal analysis of nonlinear networks - 1.
 Solve nonlinear network - 2.
 Linearize solution Alternative Approach to small-signal analysis of nonlinear networks - 1.Linearize nonlinear devices - 2.
-Replace all devices with small-signal equivalent - 3 .Solve linear small-signal network Alternative Approach to small-signal analysis of nonlinear networks - 1.
-Linearize nonlinear devices - 2.
+Replace all devices with small-signal equivalent (linear) - 3 .Solve linear small-signal network Alternative Approach to small-signal analysis of nonlinear networks - 1.
+Linearize nonlinear devices (linear devices already linear) - 2.
 Replace all devices with small-signal equivalent - 3.
-Solve linear small-signal network Must only develop linearized model once for any nonlinear device e.g. once for a MOSFET, once for a JFET, and once for a BJT Linearized model for nonlinear device termed "small-signal model" derivation of small-signal model for most nonlinear devices is less complicated than solving even one simple nonlinear circuit Solution of linear network much easier than solution of nonlinear network Standard Approach to small-signal analysis of nonlinear networks - 1.
+Solve linear small-signal network Must only develop linearized model once for any nonlinear device e.g. once for a MOSFET, once for a JFET, and once for a BJT Linearized model for nonlinear device termed "small-signal model" derivation of small-signal model for most nonlinear devices is less complicated than solving even one simple nonlinear circuit Solution of linear network much easier than solution of nonlinear network The alternative approach has become the standard approach for analyzing nonlinear networks with small-signal inputs Standard Approach to small-signal analysis of nonlinear networks - 1.
 Linearize nonlinear devices - 2.
 Replace all devices with small-signal equivalent - 3.
 Solve linear small-signal network Standard Approach to analysis of nonlinear networks

-Standard Approach to small-signal analysis of nonlinear networks signal network Dc and small-signal equivalent elements
+Standard Approach to small-signal analysis of nonlinear networks